-The alphabetical list of suffixes on this page gives you important information about the meanings and uses of different word endings in English.
-Suffixes show where to use a word in a sentence, when something happened, whether there are one or more things, etc.
+Use this alphabetical list of suffixes to find information about the meanings and uses of different word endings in English.

-The alphabetical list gives each suffix, its use (and its meaning when there is a specific meaning), and 1-3 examples.
-(If its use is to show the word's part of speech, it will just say Adj, N, V, etc., not say "shows that this word is an adjective " (or noun, or verb.)
+The list of suffixes below gives each suffix, its use (and meaning when needed), and 1-3 examples.
+(If it shows the word's part of speech, it will say Adj, N, V, etc. (I didn't write "used to show that this word is an adjective "--or noun, etc.-- each time.)

 When you know these word-building suffixes, you can guess the part of speech (the role) of a new word, and how to use it correctly.